ryanfitzer/ViewportJS/readme.md

 ViewportJS is an API on top of `window.matchMedia` that gives more structure to subscribing and querying viewports.
 To support scenarios where `window.matchMedia` isn't available (server-side rendering, for example), a [noop](https://en.wikipedia.org/wiki/NOP) API is returned.

-- 1.24 kB minified & gzipped.
+- 1.25 kB minified & gzipped.
-- Supports all modern browsers that support `window.matchMedia`.
+- Supports all browsers that support [`window.matchMedia`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).
-- Supports Node, AMD, or being used as a browser global (via [UMD](https://github.com/umdjs/umd)).
+- Supports Node, AMD, and as a browser global (via [UMD](https://github.com/umdjs/umd)).